kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 }
 ```
 `CombinedOrdersTask` is an empty public struct, used as a unit struct to represent a specific task related to processing combined orders.
 It acts as a concrete implementation of the `ProjectTask` trait.
+Traits in Rust cannot be implemented directly for functions (`combined_orders`).
+By defining `CombinedOrdersTask`, I can implement the `ProjectTask` trait and provide a run method that calls `combined_orders`.
+Using a trait `ProjectTask` allows us to treat different tasks uniformly (which we do in `project_cli`) and if later I need to add more functionality to tasks (e.g., logging, error handling, or retries), I can do so in the `run` method of the trait implementation without changing the functions themselves.

 The `run` function is implemented to execute the `combined_orders` function, which processes data from the PostgreSQL database.
 It follows the `ProjectTask` trait signature (`fn run(&self, postgres_uri: &str) -> (String, i64);`).